python/mypy/docs/source/final_attrs.rst

          @property
          def ID(self) -> int: ...

-     class One(Base):
+     class Derived(Base):
          ID: Final = 1  # OK

-     class Other(Base):
-         ID: Final = 2  # OK

-     class Combo(One, Other):  # Error: cannot override final attribute. pass

-* Declaring a name as final only guarantees that the name wll not be re-bound to another value, it doesn't make the value immutable.
-One can use immutable ABCs and containers to prevent mutating such values:
+* Declaring a name as final only guarantees that the name wll not be re-bound to another value.
+It doesn't make the value immutable.
+You can use immutable ABCs and containers to prevent mutating such values:

   .. code-block:: python